Frequently Asked Questions

 A will is a document executed by a person to dispose of his or her property after his or her death.
 It generally names a personal representative to administer the estate.
 After the death of the person, the custodian of the will must deposit the will with the Clerk of the Circuit Court, within ten (10) days after receiving information that the person is deceased.
 The custodian should supply the person's date of death or the person's social security number to the Clerk upon deposit of the will, if this information is available.

 Do you need an attorney to deposit a will?

 No, an attorney is not necessary to deposit the will with the Clerk of the Circuit Court.
 However, you may want to consult with an attorney before filing so that he or she may determine whether Probate proceedings will be necessary.
-The filing fee is $7.00.
+There is no fee to deposit a will.
+If a receipt is requested, the fee is $7.00.

 Are there different types of proceedings depending on the size of the estate?

-There are four basic types of proceedings for administering the decedent's estate:
+There are three (3) basic types of proceedings for administering the decedent's estate:

 This type of proceeding is used when it is necessary to appoint a personal representative to act on behalf of the estate because there are considerable assets or other special circumstances.
 The capacity in which the representative will act is determined by the court at the time of the appointment and letters of administration will be issued to the representative so that he/she may complete the administration of the estate.